The car pictured here is currently for sale, either as a complete package, or as a roller, less the engine, transmission and differential.

 The chassis work, the four link rear suspension, and the very extensive cage work was designed for NHRA certification to 7.50 et's.
 At the beginning of the project, it was configured for a Generation 3 new Hemi with a 904 Mopar 3 speed transmission.
 A later switch to a 2nd Generation Hemi or a monster Wedge motor was contemplated.
 In any of these configurations, it could race in S/ST (Super Street on a 10.9 second index) or S/G (Super Gas on a 9.90 second index)

 To date, the car has appeared at several car shows, winning extensive awards each time, but the car has NOT been raced.
-At present, connecting the fuel system and the electrical system with the AEM computer are the only outstanding tasks needed to finish the project.
+At present, installing the 9" third member, plumbing the brake system, plumbing the remaining fuel system and wiring the electrical system with the AEM computer are the only outstanding tasks needed to finish the project.

 The car was built here in Denver by Shawn Kennedy Race Cars who is a long time NHRA champion and winner of many Best Engineered trophies.
 The car is carefully designed to launch straight and run straight.
 It features a highly sophisticated and adjustable four-link rear suspension and an Alter-K-tion, coil over, rack and pinion front suspension.Like the original 1968 Super Stock cars, it has fiberglas front fenders and hood, but also has fiberglas front and rear bumpers.
 The windshield